 Are we born racist?
 The talk you must have with your children

-Check out our reader's reflections on race this month for personal opinions and stories.
+Check out our reader's reflections on race for personal opinions and stories.

 Five-year-old Kayleigh is showing her grandma around her kindergarten classroom.
 With obvious pride, she points out her photo on the attendance board, the soupy aquariums brimming with salmon eggs, the cozy and well-stocked reading nook.
 Then she points out her very best new friend, Maya, a gorgeous black child of Ugandan and Jamaican heritage.
 “That’s her, over there,” says Kayleigh, who is white.
 “That girl — the one with the black hair.”

 Kayleigh is my daughter, and until about a month ago, I had thought of that incident as evidence of a brilliant parenting success: My child doesn’t see skin color!
 Indeed, that’s how it seemed to my mother, too, who recounted the incident to me later.
 “I thought it was neat that she was identifying this child by the color of her hair and her position in the room, and not the color of her skin,” she says.